KassoumHabibou/portfolio/content/_index.md

           date_end: '2021-09-01'
           description: |2-
               * Collected data and analyzed the evolution of the French car market over the last years;
-              * Applied time series analysis techniques for forecasting the French car market in the upcoming years;
+              * Applied time series analysis techniques to forecast the French car market in the upcoming years;
               * Formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions in the French car market.
         - title: Research Scientist (internship)
           company: Senegalese Observatory of Poverty and Living Conditions (OPCV)